-There are a few tutorials online specifically for Australian Indigo, at Turkey Red Journal and Tinker Maker.
+There are a few tutorials online specifically for Australian indigo, at Turkey Red Journal and Tinker Maker.
 But I really wanted to keep it natural and avoid using Sodium Hydrosulphite.
-I kept researching and came across a method for Japanese Indigo which uses cold processing of fresh leaves.
-Despite Japanese Indigo (Persicaria Tinctorium) being a completely unrelated plant, I decided to give this method a go.
-And I’m so pleased with how well it worked!
+I kept researching and came across a method for Japanese indigo which uses cold processing of fresh leaves.
+Although Japanese indigo (Persicaria yinctorium) is not related to Australian indigo, both plants contain indican which is the precursor to indigo.

 The next day I did many rounds of short dips and each time the cotton got darker and more blue.